-Social Security benefit offsets were not provided for some claimants-for example, members who are currently receiving extended short-term disability benefits-as of December 31, 2022.
-We estimated Social Security benefits for affected claimants based on the relevant assumptions listed above, wages at termination projected backward reflecting relative changes in National Average Wages to member aged 20, and the Social Security benefit determination rules applicable to the 2022 law year.
-We did not estimate Social Security benefits for claimants with more than three years of disability.
+Social Security benefit offsets were not provided for some claimants-for example, members who are currently receiving extended short-term disability benefits-as of December 31, 2023.
+We estimated Social Security benefits for affected claimants based on the relevant assumptions listed above, wages at termination projected backward reflecting relative changes in National Average Wages to member aged 20, and the Social Security benefit determination rules applicable to the 2023 law year.
+Estimated Social Security benefits for claimants with more than three years of disability were provided as of December 31, 2023.
+These were used to offset the benefits for claimants with more than three years of disability who had over 5 years of service in 2007 and were denied or did not receive approval for Social Security disability benefits.